Tom Switzer: Controversies

-On 2 September 2025, the Centre for Independent Studies announced that Switzer had resigned from all roles at the organisation, effective immediately, citing the pressure created by ongoing Fair Work Commission proceedings and the associated media coverage.
-The CIS confirmed it had complied with all procedural obligations but acknowledged the dispute had caused significant disruption to the organisation.
+On 2 September 2025, the Centre for Independent Studies announced that Switzer had resigned as a senior fellow, citing the pressure created by ongoing Fair Work Commission proceedings and the associated media coverage.
+In February 2026, following a column by Switzer in The Australian criticising former prime minister Malcolm Turnbull, a gossip columnist in the Australian Financial Review alleged that the payout and legal costs associated with resolving the dispute had amounted to approximately $500,000.